gemgeek/wireframing/README.md

 The wireframe shown in the link (“Project Airbnb”) is a **High-Fidelity Wireframe**.
 It is detailed, visually refined, and shows the interface where users can **book Airbnbs**, including layout, images, and interactive components.
 This level of detail helps stakeholders visualize the end product more accurately.

+## Wireframing Tools

+There are several tools available for creating wireframes, each with unique features that support different stages of the design process:

+- **Balsamiq** – Great for low-fidelity wireframes; simple, sketch-like style that communicates ideas quickly.
+- **Sketch** – Widely used for UI design, with plugins that support wireframing and prototyping.
+- **Adobe XD** – Provides both wireframing and prototyping features, with smooth integration into the Adobe ecosystem.
+- **Figma** – A web-based collaborative design tool that is highly recommended for wireframing and prototyping.

+### Why Figma?

+Figma stands out as a preferred tool because:
+- It is **collaborative**, allowing multiple team members to work in real-time.
+- It is **cloud-based**, so projects can be accessed from anywhere.
+- It supports both **low-fidelity and high-fidelity wireframes**.
+- It offers a wide range of **UI kits and templates**, speeding up the design process.
+- Easy sharing options make it simple to get **stakeholder feedback**.

+In summary, Figma is powerful, accessible, and effective for both individual designers and teams.